Classes, Teachers, Registration, and more

 Requires monthly auto-pay through PayPal.

-$85 per month plus a one-time $25 registration fee for FHS Members*
+$96 per month for FHS Members*

 Classes are held at the Oakhurst Baptist Church